 “If that’s the action, do I want to know how the magic part will work?”

 “I’m glad you asked,” Jonas said.
 “In this tale, only specific families use magic.
 Each magical power has its own branch and abilities.
 Some people can fly, read minds, heal wounds, or even control elements.”

 “That sounds like our magic system.
 Is this going to be a true story?”

 “Well, I guess you could say some of it is.
 I threw in enough embellishments to make it my own.
 That way I won’t get in trouble if people don’t like the way I portray them.”
 Jonas paused, staring up at the sky as he counted on his fingers.
 “Then again, most of them are long dead by now.
 They can’t get mad at me.”
 He threw his hands in the air.
 “But enough with the distractions.”
 Jonas closed his eyes and shook his head.
 “Focus!”

 After a few moments of Jonas’ “focusing ritual” as his uncle called it, the storyteller calmed down.
 It sounded more like a vocal warm-up of a tone-deaf opera singer.
 Devin found himself entranced by this strange man.

 “Our story opens up on a warm August morning.”
 Devin’s eyes widened.
 Jonas’s voice changed again.
 This time, it was that of a child with a clear, sweet tone.
 “A young girl, Delilah, wants to accompany the king to the dungeon.
 She is troubled about the previous day’s events.
 You see, her friend Carson was thrown in a cell for the night because of this incident.
 It all started because of a fan….”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, teggydirbWrite a Review